Kirkland Homes for Sale

 The neighborhood's view parcels provide dramatic Cascade Mountain panoramas and Lake Washington glimpses, with many homes featuring floor-to-ceiling windows, chef's kitchens with Thermador and Sub-Zero appliances, spa-inspired primary suites, and smart home technology including integrated lighting, climate control, and security systems.
 Outdoor living spaces rival resort amenities, with covered decks, outdoor kitchens, fire features, and landscaping designed for low-maintenance elegance.
 These modern estates appeal to luxury buyers transitioning from Bellevue high-rises who want single-family privacy with contemporary finishes and minimal yard maintenance.

-Totem Lake / Kingsgate: Tech Commuter Headquarters
+Totem Lake: Tech Commuter Headquarters

 Totem Lake and Kingsgate represent Kirkland's most dynamic new development corridor, transformed over the past decade from suburban retail center to mixed-use urban village with new construction condominiums, townhomes, apartments, and extensive retail and dining options.
 This neighborhood attracts tech professionals seeking 10-minute commutes to Google Campus, proximity to Interstate 405 for Microsoft and Amazon access, and modern housing stock with contemporary finishes and walkable amenities.
 Homes range from $500,000 for new construction condos to $1.2 million for single-family homes and townhomes with garage parking and outdoor spaces.